apatil/selfless/README.rst

 In the first two cases, the update does not start until you call the fn.
 This gives you the chance to add watchers before the update begins.

-Since the 'library' is purely functional, you can work with multiple states in different threads without causing problems.
+Since the 'library' is purely functional, you can update multiple states (either serially or concurrently) in different threads without causing problems.

 License
 -------